pnadolny/cloud-balance/README.md

 Cloud Balance
 =============

-An application to manage your cash flow using Angular JS and built to run on Google's App Engine
+An application to manage your cash and compute your cash flow.
+Uses the bucket budgeting method.

 ## Products
 - [App Engine][1]